systek/graphql-workshop/README.md

 https://market.gql.systek.dev/

-REST API, documentation: TODO
+REST API, documentation: Use spectacle docs at root of URL.

 Allergens of food items:

 https://allergens.gql.systek.dev/

-GraphQL API, documentation: Use GraphiQL
+GraphQL API, documentation: Use GraphiQL at root of URL.

 ## What are you making?